ckortekaas/hhvm-nginx-newrelic-docker/README.md

 Overview
 ========
-HHVM (3.1.0 / "Kanye West"), Nginx, New Relic on Ubuntu 14.04 Trusty via Phusion cleaned Ubuntu
+HHVM (3.7.0), Nginx, New Relic on Ubuntu 15.04 "Vivid"

-Some ideas forked from Joostvanderlaan/dockerfiles and nikolaplejic/docker.hhvm on github.com mixing in some Phusion Ubuntu 14.04 and new relic using the @chregu hhvm extension build example
+Some ideas forked from Joostvanderlaan/dockerfiles and nikolaplejic/docker.hhvm on github.com mixing in some new relic using the @chregu hhvm extension build example

 Status
 ======